Vasco-jofra/Vasco-jofra.github.io/about.md

  - cleanup the css file

 TODO:
+ - next post at the end of a post?
+ - comments?
  - check firefox different behavior on link active
  - make the logo have better resolution.
 It's too pixelated
  - add categories and category pages